Wegovy Price in UAE: Cost & Dosing Guide

 Our Research Standards

-This article cites peer-reviewed clinical trials from the STEP programme, FDA/EMA prescribing information, and UAE pharmacy pricing data verified as of March 2026.
+This article cites peer-reviewed clinical trials from the STEP programme, FDA/EMA prescribing information, and UAE pharmacy pricing data reviewed in June 2026.
 All claims are cross-referenced against primary sources.
 We update articles when new trial data, regulatory decisions, or pricing changes are published.
 Read our editorial policy →

 - Wilding JPH, et al. Once-Weekly Semaglutide in Adults with Overweight or Obesity (STEP 1).
 N Engl J Med.
 2021;384:989-1002. doi:10.1056/NEJMoa2032183